Aqsa Mushtaq

-Aqsa Mushtaq (born 15 August 1998) is a professional footballer who plays as a winger or attacking midfielder for Ünye in the Turkish Super League.
+Aqsa Mushtaq (born 15 August 1998) is a professional footballer who plays as a midfielder or winger for Odysseas Moschatou in the Greek A Division.
 Born in England, she plays for the Pakistan women's national football team.

 Early life & education

 Born and raised in Bradford, England to a Pakistani family, Mushtaq joined Bradford City’s youth academy.
 She later moved to the U.S. to attend Lenoir–Rhyne University (2017–2020), where she scored 13 goals in 17 games and was named South Atlantic Conference Player of the Year 2019–20.

 Club career

 In August 2020, Mushtaq became the first player of Pakistani descent to sign a professional contract in Italy, joining SSD Napoli Femminile.

 She later transferred to the Greek club Avantes Chalkidas, where she earned league MVP honors.
 In July 2024, she signed with OFI Crete, scoring ten goals and registering eight assists in her first season.

 In September 2025, she moved to Turkey, and joined the Turkish Super League club Ünye.